solarmanpv/energy-ease-docs/docs/EnergyEase/accessory-replacement.md

 ---
 title: Accessory Replacement – App User Guide
-description: todo
+description: Learn how to replace the accessory and migrate settings and data using the app
 ---

 # Accessory Replacement – App User Guide

-## 1. Accessing the Feature
+## 1. Access the Feature

 1. Open the app and go to Me.
 Tap Accessory Replacement to enter the module
 <img src={require("./img/accessory_replacement.png").default} width="240"/>